ChrisPritchard/ctf-writeups/tryhackme-rooms/trypwnmetwo.md

 A sequel to [TryPwnMe One](https://tryhackme.com/room/trypwnmeone) ([my writeup](./trypwnmeone.md))

+Really enjoyed this challenge; took it slow, no time pressure, solving it over a week.
+Each part was a substantial bit of work, some decent binex challenges beyond the normal basic stuff.

 ## TryExecMe2

-This is a shell code executor: it reads 100 chars from the input, runs them through a function called 'forbidden' which looks for any use of `\x0f \x05` (syscall) or `\x0f \x32` (sysenter) or `\xcd \x80` (int 80, old fashioned syscall) and, if none of these are found, will then run the code as if it was a function.
+This is a shell code executor: it reads 100 chars from the input, runs them through a function called 'forbidden' which looks for any use of `\x0f \x05` (syscall), `\x0f \x32` (sysenter) or `\xcd \x80` (int 80, old fashioned syscall) and, if none of these are found, will then run the code as if it was a function.

 ```c
 undefined8 main(void)